profesorfalken/TestEventBusGuava/README.md

 Refactoring of example code created by choces using EventBus instead of listeners

-Also the anonymous classes have been refactored using lambdas
+The anonymous classes have been also refactored using lambdas